nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

     ```

     :::note RECOVERY_MODE
-    If the migration is incomplete (e.g., the `producer_granule_id` column is not fully populated),
+    If the migration is incomplete (e.g., the `producer_granule_id` column is partially populated),
     you can run the script in **recovery mode** to resume the migration process.
+The script will skip
+    records that have already been migrated.
     :::

     You can find the SQL commands used for the migration